-If pregnant or in a six-week postpartum time, be aware that to progress/continue in the NURS4100 course, students must submit a Return to School/Work Form provided by their health care provider.
+If pregnant or in a six weeks postpartum time, be aware that to progress/continue in the nursing program, students must submit a Return to School/Work Release provided by their health care provider.
 The student must submit this form to the Nursing Department Administrative Assistant prior to enrolling in or returning to class or clinical after delivery.